Your doctor may suggest that you take Otezla (apremilast) if you have any of the following conditions:

 See “Side effects explained” below for details about these side effects.

 * An allergic reaction is possible after using Otezla.
-However, it’s not clear whether this side effect occurred in studies.
+This side effect wasn’t reported in studies, but has occurred since Otezla was approved.

 At this time, Otezla is only approved for use in adults (ages 18 years and older).
 The side effects described in this article have been seen in adults.
 Otezla’s possible side effects in children aren’t yet known.